yokai0baka/dotfiles-roses-mocha-red/README.md

 <br>

-<p>The wallpapers that i used is from this repository: <a href"https://github.com/orangci/walls-catppuccin-mocha">https://github.com/orangci/walls-catppuccin-mocha</a></p>
+<p>The wallpapers that i used is from this repository: https://github.com/orangci/walls-catppuccin-mocha</p>

 <br>